Vet Tech Colleges in Michigan

 Career Outlook for Vet Techs in Michigan

 Luckily for veterinary technicians in Michigan and beyond, this is a high-growth career.
-For illustration, the Bureau of Labor Statistics (BLS 2023) projects that openings in this field will swell 21 percent across the US between 2022 and 2032, much more robust than the growth expected of all occupations during that time (3 percent).
+For illustration, the Bureau of Labor Statistics (BLS 2024) projects that openings in this field will swell 21 percent across the US between 2022 and 2032, much more robust than the expected growth of all occupations (3 percent).
 With the anticipated addition of 25,200 vet tech positions nationwide, there will be ample employment opportunities for these trained professionals in the years to come.

 Vet techs in Michigan can seek employment in various environments, including veterinary hospitals, animal clinics, sanctuaries, kennels, research labs, farms, aquariums, zoos, and other facilities.
 Although some vet techs work regular business hours, due to the nature of providing animal healthcare, some may be asked to work weekends, evenings, or holidays according to the needs of patients.

 The Michigan Association of Veterinary Technicians (MAVT)—a professional organization for vet techs in MI—offers a wealth of services, such as a quarterly newsletter, access to continuing education, networking opportunities, mock exams for licensing, and scholarships.
-MAVT also maintains an active job post page with openings at places such as Animal Emergency Hospital and the Schultz Veterinary Clinic.
+MAVT also maintains an active job post page with openings at places such as Oakland Hills Veterinary Hospital and Equine Athlete Veterinary Services.

-Additionally, the Michigan Veterinary Medical Association (MVMA) provides a continually updated list of job openings at facilities such as Michigan Medicine, Lakeview Animal Hospital, River Rock Animal Hospital, and Northside Veterinary Hospital.
+Additionally, the Michigan Veterinary Medical Association (MVMA) provides a continually updated list of job openings at facilities such as Kern Road Veterinary Clinic, University of Michigan – Unit for Laboratory Animal Medicine, MedVet, and Southkent Veterinary Hospital.

 Vet Tech Salaries in Michigan – How Much Do Vet Techs Make?